yonkahlon/Zenject/README.md

 {
     public override void InstallBindings()
     {
-        // When this is called, Zenject will look for a prefab at Resources/Installers/QuxInstaller.prefab and load that Container.Install<QuxInstaller>();
+        // When this is called, Zenject will look for a prefab at `Resources/Installers/QuxInstaller.prefab` and load that Container.Install<QuxInstaller>();
     }
 }
 ```

-As mentioned in the above code, Zenject will search for a prefab named QuxInstaller.prefab in all the Resources/Installer directories in your project.
+As mentioned in the above code, Zenject will search for a prefab named `QuxInstaller.prefab` in all the `Resources/Installers` directories in your project.
 This is sometimes a useful alternative to adding installer prefabs to every scene because it allows you to keep the objects in your scenes extremely light.

 ## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations